 I communicate my ideas and knowledge with confidence and clarity.

-The end of the year can feel like a huge milestone and the end of a decade, even more so.
+The end of the year can feel like a huge milestone.
 Take some time to reflect, plan, and set a course for the next six months.
 If sharing your knowledge and truth are on your agenda, do it.